-A provisional broker license is initially issued on inactive status.
-Before the provisional broker can begin work in the real estate business, the provisional broker and a broker-in-charge must file a "License Activation/Affiliation" form (REC 2.08) with the Commission office to have the provisional broker license placed on active status.
+A Provisional Broker license is initially issued on inactive status.
+Before the Provisional Broker can begin work in the real estate business, the Provisional Broker and a Broker-in-Charge must file a License Activation/Affiliation form (REC 2.08) with the Commission to have the Provisional Broker license placed on active status.
 This may be accomplished by accessing the Commission's website at (www.ncrec.gov) and utilizing the interactive online form.
-A provisional broker must be supervised by a broker-in-charge at all times when engaging in real estate brokerage activities.
-A provisional broker must satisfy the Postlicensing education requirement described below in order to terminate the provisional status of the broker license.
+A Provisional Broker must be supervised by a Broker-in-Charge at all times when engaging in real estate brokerage activities.
+A Provisional Broker must satisfy the Postlicensing education requirement described below in order to terminate the provisional status of the broker license.

-Requirement for Active Status and Notification of Changes in Employment or Address is performing real estate brokerage activities.
+Requirement for Active Status and Notice of Changes in Employment or Address

+Any broker license, whether on provisional status or not, must be on active status at all times when the broker is performing real estate brokerage activities.
 To remain on active status, a licensee must satisfy in a timely manner the payment of the annual license renewal fee and both the Postlicensing and Continuing Education requirements described below.
-Also, a licensee must notify the Commission within 10 days of any change in employment status (including a change in broker-in-charge) or in business or residence address.
+Also, a licensee must notify the Commission within 10 days of any change in business or residence address or in employment status (including a change in Broker-in-Charge).